bmingles/deephave-react-spectrum-spike/README.md

 package to point npm dependencies to local copies.
 You'll have to map `"relativeDependencies"` for packages under development to relative local paths.

+> NOTE: react-spectrum requires `yarn`, and I also had to downgrade to `node v16` to get things to build

 e.g.

 package.json